TheLetsCodeProject/ProjectIdeas/Shell.md

 It is important that we implement a system to change directories.
 We can change our current working directory by using `Directory.SetCurrentDirectory()` then we simply ensure that when we spawn a child proccess we set the `ProcessStartInfo.WorkingDirectory` to our current wd.

-<<<<<<< HEAD
 The advantage to using this appraoch is that we can simply alias existing CLIs like Python37 to a simple string and then call them.
 Because of we set wd, it means python will automatically open in our desired location.
-If we have UseShellExecute == false in our ProcessStartInfo initialiser then the programs will also run inside eour current terminal.
+If we have UseShellExecute == false in our ProcessStartInfo initialiser then the programs will also run inside our current terminal.

 ### Example implementation
 ```C#